exoplatform/exo-documentation/docs/Administration.rst

 Adding a user
 ~~~~~~~~~~~~~~

-1. Click |image157| on the top navigation bar, then select Community Add
+1. Click |image157| --> USERS & SPACES --> Add User on the side navigation bar.
-   Users from the drop-down menu.

-A window with the Account Setting and User Profile tabs will open.
+A view with the Account Setting and User Profile tabs will open.

 |image158|